 Use heat tapes

-Heat tapes are plugged into an outlet, protecting your pipes from freezing temperatures; they are also used to prevent ice dams from forming in downspouts, gutters, and roof edges.
+Plug in heat tapes to prevent freezing pipes and ice dams.
 At a glance, they look like electrical extension cords that are specially designed to produce heat.

 Place your radiator in the coldest part of your mobile home